Even with a legitimate claim, an insurance company can deny your claim 😧 for many reasons, including mistakes for which they are responsible.

-The insurance company will speak to the attending physician to determine whether they will honor the claim and how to value it.
-This can be time-consuming and difficult, especially since the adjuster may not understand the extent of the injuries, or the seriousness of the situation.
+The insurance company will speak to the attending physician to determine whether to honor the claim and how to value it.
+This can be time-consuming and difficult, especially since the adjuster may not understand the extent of the injuries or the seriousness of the situation.

 After filing your accident report, immediately acquiring legal counsel is key.
 Call Litster Frost Injury Lawyers today for a free consultation!